open-telemetry/opentelemetry.io/content/en/docs/migration/opentracing.md

 ---
 title: Migrating from OpenTracing
-weight: 20
+linkTitle: OpenTracing
 draft: true
 spelling: cSpell:ignore codebases
 ---

-The OpenTelemetry project aims to provide backwards compatibility with the [OpenTracing][] project, in order to ease migration to OpenTelemetry.
-The intention is to allow OpenTracing instrumentation to be recorded using the OpenTelemetry SDK, and to allow both the OpenTelemetry and the OpenTracing APIs to be used together in the same codebase.
+Backwards compatibility with [OpenTracing][] has been a priority for the OpenTelemetry project from the start.
+To ease migration, OpenTelemetry supports the use of both the OpenTelemetry _and_ OpenTracing APIs in the same codebase.
+This allows OpenTracing instrumentation to be recorded using OpenTelemetry SDKs.

-To accomplish this, each OpenTelemetry SDK provides an **OpenTracing Shim**, which can be installed in order to connect the SDK to the OpenTracing API.
+To accomplish this, each OpenTelemetry SDK provides an **OpenTracing shim**, which acts as a bridge between the OpenTracing API and the OpenTelemetry SDK.
-Please note that the OpenTracing Shim is not enabled by default.
+Note that OpenTracing shims are disabled by default.

 ## Language version support

-For reference see the following table, listing the OpenTracing and OpenTelemetry APIs minimum **language** version, as of January 2022:
+Before using an OpenTracing shim, check your project's language and runtime component versions, and update if necessary.
+The minimum **language** versions of the OpenTracing and OpenTelemetry APIs are listed in the table below.

 | Language       | OpenTracing API  | OpenTelemetry API |
 | -------------- | ---------------- | ----------------- |